Executive Director of Photography

 Vice President of Online Education & Director of Online Photography

 Ryan Baldwin has been a professional photographer for more than 20 years and manages his own stock photo library.
 His fine prints have been showcased at numerous gallery shows and his work has been published in magazines, books and national advertising campaigns.
 He is especially interested in using photography as a tool for environmental awareness and cultural preservation.
-He has taught photography at AAU since 2001 and helped develop the digital imaging curriculum before transitioning to his role as Director of Online Photography.
+He has taught photography at the Academy since 2001 and helped develop the digital imaging curriculum before transitioning to his role as Director of Online Photography.

 Full-Time Faculty & Curriculum Coordinator, Online